-Inner peace represents quietness; quietness in our mind and incorporates love and respect that we have for each other, despite our political, cultural and religious views.
+Inner peace represents quietness: a quietness that incorporates love and respect that we have for each other, despite our political, cultural and religious views.

-Peace for me isn’t about a fancy car or a fancy house.
-It isn’t about looking at what other people have and wanting what they’ve got, or the latest technological find.
-Having material worth gives us nothing else.
-It can never give us a guarantee we’ll find peace or be happy.
-It is our perceptions that dictate our ability to be happy or not.
+Peace isn’t about a fancy car or a fancy house.
+It isn’t about looking at what other people have and wanting what they have, or the latest technological find.
+Having material worth gives us nothing.
+It can never give us a guarantee on peace or happiness.
+It is our perceptions that dictate our ability to be happy.

 I will often sit and look at my cat and contemplate.
-When I think of a hug, a full tummy and somewhere warm to sleep is all she needs that brings a smile to my face.
-I’ve always cherished the simple things in life, whilst I continue to find acceptance on the things that I know I have to deal with.
+When I think of a full tummy, somewhere warm to sleep and a hug is all she needs that brings a smile to my face.
+I’ve always cherished the simple things in life.
+Those are the simple things.

-I don’t make comparisons with anyone and don’t become obsessed with the things I cannot change.
-I know they’re usually there for a reason.
+I also don’t make comparisons and don’t become obsessed with the things I cannot change.
+They’re usually there for a reason.
 I simply learn to deal with them.